pedroribeiro22/christmas-prompt/README.md

 ./script.sh
 ```

 You probably want to figure out a way to make it run every 2 minutes, according to your operative system.
-Here's the
+Here's a
 [link](https://www.garron.me/en/linux/run-cronjob-every-5-five-minutes-hours.html) to a website where you'll find a way to do it.

 ## Credits